roytanck/rt-plugin-report/README.txt

 == Changelog ==

+= 9.1.8.3 (2020-08-17) =
+display Wordpress-Plugin-Site-Link if present count installed plugins and display at title css fixed removed static table column layout. german and german formal translations updated and set to local ocation under languages in plugin folder

 = 9.1.8 (2020-08-17) =
 * Fixed a jQuery issue causing errors in WP 5.5
 * Added column to display whether a plugin is set to auto-update

 = 9.1.7 (2020-08.15)
 * Add column with direct edit link, file created, file modified
 * display tested up to and min php version read from local plugin (for those not having a wordpress site or being disabled on wp site

+= ^^ FORKED with contribution to the master project =

 = 1.7 (2020-04-03) =
 * Adds column sorting (props @zodiac1978)